 - Community Capacity Grants, which provide early stage financial support for community enterprise projects.
 This programme is open to all communities up to five miles from Scotland’s coastline or within five miles of our rural estates

 - Environment Grants, which provide funding to Crown Estate Scotland tenants only, for projects which can deliver demonstrable environmental benefits within 18 months of award of funds

-Up to £970,000 will be made available over three years across both programmes.
+A total of £970,000 was made available over the first three years of both programmes.
 More detailed information on each fund is available below.

 Why is it important?